e-roy/vite-react-tailwind-lens/README.md

 ## Configure

-Create a .env file, by copying the .env-example file and include your alchemy and infura keys
+Create a .env file, by copying the .env-example file and include your [infura keys](https://www.infura.io/)

 Default set up for working with the Lens Protocol on Mumbai Testnet for dev and prod environments.
 To switch prod environment to Polygon Mainnet, go into the `src/constants.ts` file and change